stevedepp/reflections/cloud_colab_cv.md

   - infrared and radiation detection (pit vipers)

 If these senses work together, I don't think we should paint a target on biological sight when this clearly isn't what we are after when we represent how we perceive our surroundings.

+In Barto & Sutton (2020), reinforcement learning can be based on probabilities for next state and rewards dependent on prior state and action.
+Leaning almost exclusively on Markov properties: Environment gives off states and rewards.
+Agent takes in states and rewards and decides on action that are fed back into Environment which in turn gives off reward for action and a new state.
+Agent takes in reward and new state and decides on new action, and so on ...

+So the key is the interaction between Agent and Environment.

+Page 50 they state:

+"...the boundary between agent and environment is typically not the same as the physical boundary of a robot’s or animal’s body.
+Usually, the boundary is drawn closer to the agent than that.
+For example, the motors and mechanical linkages of a robot and its sensing hardware should usually be considered parts of the environment rather than parts of the agent.
+Similarly, if we apply the MDP framework to a person or animal, the muscles, skeleton, and sensory organs should be considered part of the environment.
+Rewards, too, presumably are computed inside the physical bodies of natural and artificial learning systems, but are considered external to the agent."

+So in some way if any of the ways I mention of a biological agent "perceiving its surroundings" is not related to just the visual input, then it is in the environment.
+Our brain receives an electrical input from the eyes.
+That channel is acted upon in the brain but any other mechanism might be deemed environment.
+Dunno.
+I am only on chapter 2!

+Sutton, R. S., & Barto, A. G. (2018).
+Reinforcement learning: An introduction 2nd ed.

 Marr, D. (1982).
 Vision: A computational investigation into the human representation and processing of visual information, henry holt and co.
 Inc., New York, NY, 2(4.2).